 • Check your credit reports.
 Knowing what your mortgage lender may see can help you assess where any weak points may be, and what information they may ask for.

 • Call the creditor if you have a recent late payment.
 Creditors know that accidents happen and bills may be misplaced.
 If your account is otherwise in good standing, it’s possible that a creditor may erase the late payment.

 • Focus on additional aspects of your credit.
 Making sure to pay bills on time and keeping your credit utilization below 30% can help build credit.

 • Think twice about opening accounts.
 Before and after applying for a mortgage, it can be a good idea to be mindful of opening new lines of credit or charging an extensive amount on current cards.
-Sometimes people who get preapproved and successfully make an offer on a house may get excited and begin buying furniture.
-But suddenly taking on more debt on cards can raise a red flag to lenders, which may result in being asked to write a letter of explanation.
+Suddenly taking on more debt on credit cards can raise a red flag to lenders, which may result in being asked to write a letter of explanation.